Yale-BIM/f21-assignments/assignment-4/README.md

 ```

 The function should return True if TensorFlow can access your GPU.
 If the function
-returns False, check the errors that are printed in the Shell.
+returns False, check the errors that are printed in the shell.
 Common errors include
 not having Cuda 11.2 installed in the system but a different version, not having CuDNN
 installed for Cuda 11.2, and not having CUDA system variables setup in your environment.
 See the [TensorFlow GPU support page](https://www.tensorflow.org/install/gpu)